 ARTICLE VI – BOARD OF DIRECTORS

-Section 1 – The Board of Directors shall consist of five (5) elected officers (Executive Committee) and appointed Chairpersons, who are voting members (see Article V, Section 1).
-The Executive Committee consists of the President, Vice President, Secretary, Treasurer, and Member-at-Large.
+Section 1 – The Board of Directors of the Council shall consist of no less than three (3) and no more than fifteen (15) persons, including appointed Chairpersons.
+Directors are elected by majority vote of members attending the April meeting of the Council, including the following officers: President, Vice President, Secretary, and Treasurer.
+Eleven Members-at-Large may be elected.
 The Board of Directors shall have full voting privileges.
-No Executive Committee member on the Board of Directors may hold more than one office at a time.
+No member on the Board of Directors may hold more than one office at a time.

 Section 2 – The President, Vice President, Secretary, Treasurer, and Member-at-Large shall be elected every two years (on odd years) by a quorum at the April meeting (see Article V, Section 3 for definition of “quorum”).
 The elected executive officers may succeed themselves.